scarpazza/dot-emacs/README.md

 ### Global key bindings

-A lot of default emacs key bindings are, as perceived in 2021, insane.
+A lot of emacs's default key bindings are insane, as perceived in 2025.
 Many well curated emacs packages remap them radically.

-My philosophy is to change only those I use most frequently, while leaving most original keybindings in place, unless there's other compelling benefit to remove them.
+My philosophy is to change only those I use most frequently, while leaving the rest in place, unless there's other compelling benefit to remove them.

 * Some extremely common function take three key presses with the default bindings.
   One example is saving (`C-x C-s`).